-The Model Testing Dashboard detects the results and automatically updates the Artifacts panel to include the new test results for the unit in the subfolder Test Results > Unit Simulation.
+The Model Testing Dashboard detects the results and automatically updates the Artifacts panel to include the new test results for the unit in the subfolder Test Results > Model.

 The dashboard also detects that the metric results are now stale and shows a warning banner at the top of the dashboard.

 The Stale icon appears on the widgets in the Simulation Test Result Analysis section to indicate that they are showing stale data that does not include the changes.